Draw0919/App_SimpleBox/20240424HW/simplebox_prompt.md

   - add a new user, gary, who is a regular user.
   - change gary's password to plaintext "password".
 Ex. echo "gary:password" | chpasswd
   - In gary's home directory create a new file, named user.txt.
 And add a string "user's flag" to the file.
-  - set allen's password as plaintext "password" exactly, not use crypted string.
+  - set gary's password as plaintext "password" exactly, not use crypted string.

 ## 設定內部擴散弱點：
   * In root's home directory create a new file, named root.txt.
 And add a string "root's flag" to the file.